ilyaglow/ilyaglow.github.io/_posts/2018-07-18-servemux-and-path-traversal.markdown

 title: ServeMux and a path traversal vulnerability
 categories: exploitation, websecurity, go
 tags: [go, websecurity, pathtraversal, exploitation]
+last_modified_at: 2020-04-14 9:50 +0000
 comments: true
 ---

 I really love Go language and write almost everything I do in it and it's a topic for other blog posts itself.
 Here we'll talk about pretty common path traversal vulnerability exploitation.

 **TL;DR** Too many people think that `ServeMux` always sanitizes a URL request path when it's not.
 Well at least not *always*.

 # Issue